raphlinus/raphlinus.github.io/_posts/2019-04-04-font-fallback.md

 To some extent, this blog post is explaining what's going on in [font-kit#37].
 Feel free to dig into that issue for more detail, or of course if you'd like to help out.

+There are two crates involved in this work: font-kit wraps the system functions for enumerating and loading fonts, and skribo does text layout using fonts obtained from font-kit; skribo contains no platform-specific code.

 ## What is font fallback?

 No one font can cover all of Unicode, so text stacks rely on a patchwork, each of which covers some subset of scripts.
 A typical modern system has around 30 to 80 such fonts.
 Depending on the scripts used, a string might then require a bunch of different fonts to render.
 The problem of font fallback is to choose the fonts needed.
 That breaks down into the following main subproblems: